Edekje/ant-blog/README.md

 ## Personal Website README
 This project implements a website and blog CMS engine.
 It is an open sourced version of the one used to run [my own personal website](www.ethanvanwoerkom.com).
 It consists of a templating engine, fully functional blog engine with comments, and an accompanying administration CMS.

-AntBlog is exclusively written in PHP, HTML and CSS and uses no external frameworks for maximum speed.
+AntBlog is exclusively written in PHP, SQL, HTML and CSS and uses no external frameworks for maximum speed.

 The website engine is intended to be:
 - Be fast.